-- 1. First, Stage Your Whole House as “Child Neutral” as Possible
+- 🧸 Do I need to Stage the Whole House as “Child Neutral” as Possible?

 - $250,000 – $350,000

-1. First, Stage Your Whole House as “Child Neutral” as Possible
+🧸 Do I need to Stage the Whole House as “Child Neutral” as Possible?

 Who are the home buyers for my home?
 Check out this video by the National Association Of Realtors (NAR) on the 2018 Profile of Home Buyers and Sellers